Image by Enyo Manzano Photography Getty Images

 Billowing bougainvillea, bushy banana trees and soaring palms characterise the enchanting grounds, which are scrupulously maintained by a small army of gardeners.

 At the heart of the complex lies Souk Madinat Jumeirah, a maze-like bazaar with shops lining wood-framed walkways.
-Although the ambience is too contrived to feel like an authentic Arabian market, the quality of some of the crafts, art and souvenirs is actually quite high.
+Although the ambience is too contrived to feel like an authentic Arab market, the quality of some of the crafts, art and souvenirs is actually quite high.
 If you fancy a bit of Western culture, see what’s playing at the Madinat Theatre.